theonetruenerd/VenusLibraryDocumentation/docs/source/Array.rst

   :return: The boolean version of the input array
   :rtype: Array

-.. py:function:: ConvertToFloatArray(array i_arrValues, variable o_blnSuccessfullyConverted)
+.. ven:function:: ConvertToFloatArray(array i_arrValues, variable o_blnSuccessfullyConverted)

   This function converts the input array to an array with float values.
 If it is not possible to convert one or more values of the input array, the output will be false and the output array will be empty.
 Cannot interact with strings, will convert any int into a float.